CounterpartyXCP/counterparty-core/docs/API.rst

 **Parameters:**

   * **tx_hex (string):** A hex-encoded raw transaction (which was created via one of the ``create_`` calls below).
   * **privkey (string):** The privkey in WIF format to use for signing the transaction.
-If not provided, the privkey must to be known by the bitcoind wallet.
+If not provided, the privkey must to be known by the ``bitcoind`` wallet.

 **Return:**

-  A hex-encoded signed raw transaction ready to be broadcasted with the broadcast_tx function.
+  A hex-encoded signed raw transaction ready to be broadcast with the broadcast_tx function.

 .. _broadcast_tx: